buildbeaver/buildbeaver.github.io/docs/guide-to-dynamic-builds/jobs.md

   ```
 ## Environment Variables

 Jobs can be provided information via environment variables.
-Variables specified in the Job definition apply to
+Variables specified in the Job object apply to
 every Step within the Job.
 The values for variables can be provided as literal values, or
 [Secrets](jobs#secrets) can be used to ensure that the provided information remains secure.